Skip to main content

 Tiers

 The rules are different based on the provider you need to see and the area you live in.
-OHA is proposing tighter time and distance standards for providers that members usually see more often.
-These providers would be "Tier 1" providers.
-Primary Care Providers would be considered “Tier 1".
-A specialty provider that not all members need would be a "Tier 2" or "Tier 3" provider.
-A Dermatologist, for example, would be in "Tier 3".
+OHA is created tighter time and distance standards for providers that members usually see more often.
+These providers are "Tier 1" providers.
+Primary Care Providers are considered “Tier 1".
+A specialty provider that not all members need is a "Tier 2" or "Tier 3" provider.
+A Dermatologist, for example, is in "Tier 3".

-The charts below lists the time and distance tiers in minutes or miles and the provider or service types OHA is proposing time and distance for by tier.
+The charts below lists the time and distance tiers in minutes or miles and the provider or service types by tier.

 Large Urban Urban Rural County with Extreme Access Considerations